unrepentantgeek/Duet4OBKP/Calibration.md

     * Doublecheck that you got the sign right on the H values when fine tuning probe offset
     * Make sure that your printer doesn't have any loose screws

+## Compensate for too thin/thick a first layer

+When you start your first print, watch how the first layer is sticking.
+You can use the baby step buttons on the web or LCD interface to nudge the nozzle up and down by 0.5mm.
+If you find that you need to adjust for the first layer, note the value of the baby step.
+Go into config-overrides.g and **subtract** that value from the Z Probe offset (G31 command).

+For example if your printer requires to be baby stepped up by 0.15mm and your G31 Z value is 12.80, change the Z value to 12.65.

+Save the config-override.g file, reset the printer and re-run the bed levelling command.
+Try a print to test your new setting.
+If it's good, run `M500` to save your new bed level.

 ## Compensate for X/Y shrinkage